Peters Colony

 Dear Peters Colony Historical Society Members and Friends,

-Our meeting on Monday, October 14, 2024 will begin at 6:30 p.m. at the Carrollton Public Library at Josey Ranch Lake, 1700 Keller Springs Road, Carrollton, TX 75006 in the small Environmental meeting room at the back of the library.
-PLEASE NOTE THE ROOM CHANGE FOR THIS MEETING.
+Our meeting on Monday, April 14, 2025 will begin at 6:30 p.m. at the Carrollton Public Library at Josey Ranch Lake, 1700 Keller Springs Road, Carrollton, TX 75006 in the small Environmental meeting room at the back of the library.
+PLEASE NOTE THAT WE WILL BE IN THE SMALL ROOM AGAIN FOR THIS MONTH'S MEETING.

 Brian Williams